Consensys/verax-documentation/get-involved/contribute-to-development.md

 {% endtab %}

 {% tab title="Indexer" %}
-A valuable contribution to the project woudl be an open source indexer that would work as an alternative to the subgraph that we currently use.
+A valuable contribution to the project would be an open source indexer that would work as an alternative to the subgraph that we currently use.
 This would run on a server and would listen for events fired fron the attestation registry and record new attestations, schemas, portals etc. and index them into a graph DB or vecotr DB so that computationally intensive algorithms (such as ML algorithms) can be run over the data.